PERSOL HR DATA BANK in APAC

 MALAYSIALabor Laws

 While the legal systems of Malaysia and Singapore, which are both based on British laws, are quite similar, their labor laws are fairly different.
 For instance, when a company wishes to dismiss an employee in Malaysia, while the permission of authorities and the consent of the trade union are not required, unlike Singapore, due cause is required, and careful procedures up to dismissal are important.
-Furthermore, while Malaysia does not have minimum wage laws, Malaysia has guidelines related to minimum wage (Minimum Wages Order 2020), and is adopting a labor policy that is more advantageous to employees in comparison to Singapore.
+Furthermore, while Malaysia does not have minimum wage laws, Malaysia has guidelines related to minimum wage (Minimum Wage Order 2022), and is adopting a labor policy that is more advantageous to employees in comparison to Singapore.

 Meanwhile, Malaysia’s Employment Act, which is the basic law that sets forth matters regarding the protection of employees, does not cover all employees; and there are certain provisions that are similar to those of Singapore, including that the working conditions of the employees who are not covered by the Employment Act are in principle determined pursuant to the agreement between the parties.